The infrastructure of the water district consists of two pumping stations, two reservoirs and approximately 10 kilometers of water lines.

 Main Pump Station

-The main pump station is now located in the 7600 block of West Coast Road.
+The main pump station is now located on West Coast Road at eastern boundary of our water district.
 All the water used by the district is now purchased from CRD water.

 Pressure Booster Pump Station

 This station boosts the water pressure by approximately 25 psi in order to supply the higher ground in the west end of the district.
 Currently these pumps are running 24 hours a day, 7 days a week.
 There is a pressure relief bypass valve that recycles any water not required by the current demand.

 The main reservoir is a ground level concrete tank with a capacity of 80,000 imperial gallons or 363,200 liters.
 Level sensors in this tank use telemetry to send radio signals to the main pump station to turn on and off the pump(s).

 The booster reservoir is a ground level steel tank that was built in the summer of 2005.
 The reservoir is a round coated steel tank 17 feet in diameter and 40 feet high, holding approximately 50,000 imperial gallons or 227,000 liters.
 Level sensors in this tank use telemetry to send radio signals to the West Coast Road booster pump station to turn on and off the pump(s).
 This reservoir augments the storage capacity of our main reservoir as well as improve fire flows to the western end of the district.